Skip to main content

 IRIS: World Modeling as Sequence Prediction

-IRIS is significant because it demonstrates that world modeling and language modeling are the same computational problem at an abstract level -- both involve predicting the next element in a sequence conditioned on history.
+IRIS is significant because it demonstrates that world modeling and language modeling are the same computational problem at an abstract level, both involving prediction of the next element in a sequence conditioned on history.
 This unification opens the door to applying the scaling laws and architectural innovations from NLP to world modeling.

 Model-Based Policy Optimization (MBPO)